Student essay handwritten a few days after the Kennedy assassination

 2013.015.0027

 Dr. Duane Keilstrup taught at Arlington State College (later the University of Texas at Arlington) for more than three decades.
-He and his wife Glenda, who was also at UTA on November 22, 1963, recorded a joint oral history with the Museum on February 1, 2013.
+He and his wife Glenda, who was also at UTA on Noviembre 22, 1963, recorded a joint oral history with the Museum on Febrero 1, 2013.
 At that time they donated some sixty-five essays about the Kennedy assassination, written as a voluntary class assignment by Keilstrup's students within days of the president's death.
 Today these immediate firsthand recollections provide students and researchers with valuable insight into the mood of local college students and the political atmosphere of the time. - Stephen Fagin, Associate Curator